-- 1. The Paraeducator should discuss the student's limitations only with the special education teacher and those directly involved with the student's educational program - 2.
+- 1. The Paraeducator should discuss the student's needs only with the special education teacher and those directly involved with the student's educational program - 2.
 The Paraeducator should refrain from: (a) airing school problems and confidential matters, including personalities, outside of school circles; (b) discussing administrative, inter-departmental and inter-school problems in the presence of students; and (c) gossiping about problems with those who cannot assist in the solution - 3.
 The Paraeducator should be consistent in managing the behavior of the students - 4.
 The Paraeducator should refrain from expressing differences of opinion or dissatisfaction with the supervising teacher in the presence of students - 5.
 The Paraeducator should never show that he/she is angry at himself/herself or others in the presence of students - 6.
-The Paraeducator should not threaten students

-- 7. The Paraeducator should not submit students to sexual harassment or racial harassment.
-Paraeducators shall not have any interaction of a sexual nature with any student at any time regardless of the student's age or status or consent. - 8.
+The Paraeducator should not threaten students - 7.
+The Paraeducator will not subject students to sexual harassment or racial harassment.
+Paraeducators will not have any interaction of a sexual nature with any student at any time regardless of the student's age or status or consent. - 8.
 The Paraeducator should never program and prescribe educational activities and materials for students - 9.
 The Paraeducator should never evaluate students from psychological or diagnostic instruments - 10.
-The Paraeducator should never be responsible for preparing lesson plans and initiating original concept instruction - 11.
-The Paraeducator should never initiate parent or teacher contact - 12.
-The Paraeducator should never make any value judgments concerning teachers strategies and placements - 13.
+The Paraeducator should never be responsible for preparing lesson plans and initiating original concept instruction

+- 11. The Paraeducator should never initiate parent contact - 12.
+The Paraeducator should share concerns in a confidential and professional manner - 13.
 The Paraeducator should never be directly responsible for the discipline of students

 Remember that you are a member of a most important profession.
 What you do in the classroom will have an impact on the lives of your students.
 A student may learn to read because of your efforts.
-A student may begin to see him/herself as a decent human being because of your efforts on his/her behalf.
-Your individual help may give a student new confidence in dealing with future problem situations.
-Others may learn greater tolerance and respect for those with different ability or from other racial or economic groups because of your actions.
+A student may begin to see him/herself as a capable, independent learner because of your efforts on his/her behalf.
+Your individual help may give a student new confidence in dealing with future problems.
+Others may learn greater tolerance and respect for those with different abilities or from other racial or economic groups because of your actions.